I’ve been pretty busy lately doing whatever it is that I do. Besides all that, I’ve personally spent the week preparing for the Olympics.

-First, the walnut leaves turn a golden yellow, and each crisp breeze brings more and more of them gently floating down from their branches.
+First, the Black Walnut leaves turn a golden yellow, and each crisp breeze brings more and more of them gently floating down from their branches.
 Before long, flocks of geese can be seen and heard in the sky overhead as they make their way southward.
 One night, I walk outside to learn that the balmy night air of summer has been replaced by a sterner, less forgiving ether.

 Or, if my razor-sharp perceptive abilities have got a head-cold or something, I just turn on the weather channel and they tell me that winter is fast approaching.